-The GALC has the power and authority to invest and re-invest any of the money in any of its funds, not otherwise immediately needed for the purposes of the funds in such bonds and securities authorized in 5 GCA Chapter 21, Investments and Deposits.
-Custodial credit risk is the risk that in the event of a bank failure, the GALC's deposits may not be returned to it.
+The GALC has the power and authority to invest and re-invest any of the money in any of its funds, not otherwise immediately needed, for the purposes of the funds in such bonds and securities authorized in 5 GCA Chapter 21, Investments and Deposits.
+Custodial credit risk is the risk that in the event of a bank failure, the CLTC's deposits may not be returned to it.
 Such deposits are not covered by depository insurance and are either uncollateralized or collateralized with securities held by the pledging financial institution or held by the pledging financial institution but not in the depositor-government's name.
 The GALC does not have a deposit policy for custodial credit risk.

-For the purposes of the balance sheets, cash and cash equivalents are defined as cash in checking and savings accounts with maturity dates within three months of the date acquired.
-Deposits maintained in time certificates of deposit with original maturity dates greater than three months are separated classified on the balance sheet.
-As of September 30, 2013 and 2012, the carrying amount of the GALC's cash and cash equivalents and time certificate of deposit was \$2,941,911 and \$2,190,015, respectively, and the corresponding bank balances were \$2,941,911 and \$2,190,015, respectively, which are maintained in financial institutions subject to Federal Deposit Insurance Corporation (FDIC) insurance or credit unions subject to National Credit Union Administration (NCUA) insurance.
-As of September 30, 2013 and 2012, bank deposits in the amount of \$87,518 and \$89,364, respectively, were FDIC insured and bank deposits in the amount of \$500,000 and \$250,000, respectively, were NCUA insured.
+For the purposes of the balance sheets, cash and cash equivalents is defined as cash in checking and savings accounts with a maturity date within three months of the date acquired.
+Deposits maintained in time certificates of deposit with original maturity dates greater than three months are separated classified on the balance sheets.
+As of September 30, 2014 and 2013, the carrying amount of the GALC's cash and cash equivalents and time certificate of deposit was \$3,513,906 and \$2,941,911, respectively, and the corresponding bank balances were \$3,513,906 and \$2,941,911, respectively, and the corresponding bank balances were \$3,513,906 and \$2,941,911, respectively, and the corresponding bank balances were \$3,513,906 and \$2,941,911, respectively, which are maintained in financial institutions subject to Federal Deposit Insurance Corporation (FDIC) insurance or credit unions subject to National Credit Union Administration (NCUA) insurance.
+As of September 30, 2014 and 2013, bank deposits in the amount of \$86,415 and \$87,518, respectively, were FDIC insured and bank deposits in the amount of \$500,000 and \$500,000, respectively, were NCUA insured.
 The GALC does not require collateralization of its cash deposits; therefore, deposit levels in excess of depository insurance coverage are uncollateralized.
 Accordingly, these deposits are exposed to custodial credit risk.